DerekPascarella/ByteSearch/README.md

 This utility will recursively scan through a folder (and all of its subfolders) to find any files containing a specific byte-string, or the contents of a specific binary file.

 ## Current Version
-ByteSearch is currently at version [1.5](https://github.com/DerekPascarella/ByteSearch/raw/main/byte_search.exe).
+ByteSearch is currently at version [1.6](https://github.com/DerekPascarella/ByteSearch/raw/main/byte_search.exe).

 ## Changelog
+* Version 1.6 (2023-01-20)
+  * Multiple matches within a single file are now grouped for better readability.
 * Version 1.5 (2023-01-19)
   * Fixed bug ignoring matches.
 * Version 1.4 (2022-11-21)